 The Social Licence to Operate (SLO) refers to the idea that “business also needs to earn the support of the community or society in which it operates” (IFC 2014).
 The concept of SLO is often used to signify ongoing acceptance by the local population surrounding a given project.
+It is critical for the natural resources sector; informed acceptance and support from local communities is a way to de-risk large investments and establish the groundwork for sustainability, mutual social and economic benefit, and growth.
+Transparency and community engagement can also create the foundations for developing proactive systems for companies to recognize and address community concerns and create tangible programs to improve planning with host communities, governments, and civil society.
 In line with this, SLO is also associated with (the absence of) overt protest, social conflict and expensive production disruption.

 However, the attitudes among local populations towards mining operations are usually more nuanced and heterogenous than what the term “licence” suggests (Pedro et al, 2017).
 Within the same community, there may be those who look forward to the mine and the opportunities it may bring, those who oppose it due to environmental concerns, those who tolerate the mine but do not embrace it, those who do not dare express their dissent publicly, etc. All these attitudes may also change over time.